fltk-rs/fltk-rs/FAQ.md

 ### Why is fltk-rs using so much unsafe code?
 Interfacing with C++ or C code can't be reasoned about by the Rust compiler, so the unsafe keyword is needed.

-### Is fltk-rs exception-safe?
+### Is fltk-rs panic/exception-safe?
 FLTK (C++) doesn't throw exceptions, neither do the C wrapper (cfltk) nor the fltk-sys crate.
 The higher level fltk crate, which wraps fltk-sys, is not exception-safe since it uses asserts internally after various operations to ensure memory-safety.
-An example is a widget constructor which checks that the returned pointer (from the C++ side) is not null.
+An example is a widget constructor which checks that the returned pointer (from the C++ side) is not null from allocation failure.
+It also asserts all widget reads/writes are happening on valid (not deleted) widgets.
 Also any function sending a string across FFI is checked for interal null bytes.
-For such functions, the developer can perform a sanity check on passed strings to make sure they're valid UTF-8 strings.
+For such functions, the developer can perform a sanity check on passed strings to make sure they're valid UTF-8 strings, or check that a widget was not deleted prior to accessing a widget.
 That said, all functions passed as callbacks to be handled by the C++ side are exception-safe.

 ## Contributing
 Please refer to the [CONTRIBUTING](https://github.com/MoAlyousef/fltk-rs/blob/master/CONTRIBUTING.md) page for further information.